deep-thought-labs/infinite/README.md

 # Infinite Drive

-**Infinite Drive** is a blockchain powered by Cosmos EVM technology, featuring the **Improbability Toast (TOAST)** token.
+**Infinite Drive** is a blockchain powered by Cosmos EVM technology, featuring the **Improbability (TEA)** token.
 This blockchain provides complete Ethereum compatibility with Solidity smart contracts, Ethereum JSON-RPC, and access to the entire Ethereum developer ecosystem.

 ## What is Infinite Drive?